PanelAlpha Documentation

 sudo chown -R 1000:1000 /opt/panelalpha/app/storage

-Solution: The restore process should automatically update IP addresses, but if needed:
+Solution: The restore process should automatically update IP addresses.
+If needed:

 1. Update trusted hosts in PanelAlpha admin: